tg1230/SongsWithFriends/README.md

 ## Songs With Friends

+Deployed on Glitch servers

+Backend:
+- express, passport, sqlite

+Frontend:
+- react

-Bonus Features:
+Features:

+- Sync everyone's playback device to the current song in the queue
-- Playback errors (host and peers) change the current song name until resolved
+- Users are notified of playback errors until they are resolved
-- Skipping tracks (by scrubbing to the end) works
+- Skip tracks by scrubbing to the end
 - New peers that join after the playlist has started will sync
 - If everyone that logs in logs out, the app will reset and the next person to login will become host
-- Host can pause and unpause on their playback device and everyone else will pause *(most of the time)
+- Host can pause and unpause on their playback device and everyone else will pause
-- Host scrub works *(most of the time)
+- Host scrub works
-- Session recovers from playback errors for both hosts and clients *(most of the time)
+- Session recovers from playback errors for both hosts and clients
-- Muting and unmuting (to a set volume of 50) works *(most of the time)
+- Muting and unmuting (to a set volume of 50)

-Known Issues:

-- Scrub and pause can be finnicky, seem to be delayed and missed sometimes
-- Mute and unmute is very delayed after the firs time
-- Session recovery can be finnicky (but everyone logging out and back in will reset everything)

 ## Authorship